bastien34/mastering_cookiecutter_OOo_extension/README.md

 # How to compile my extension?

-TODO: Once you're code is ready, you'll find a tool in the src to compile your work.
+TODO: Once you're code is ready, you'll find a tool in the src to compile your code.
 Dont' use the `extension_generator`, it would erase your previous work !

 # TODO: